SapitoSucio/froggo-guides/docs/script_commands.md

 \***setmapflagnosave** "**<map name\>**","**<alternate map name\>**",**<x\>**,**<y\>**;

-This command sets the '`nosave`' flag for the specified map and also gives an alternate respawn-upon-relogin point.
+This command sets the ``nosave`` flag for the specified map and also gives an alternate respawn-upon-relogin point.

-It does not make a map impossible to make a save point on as you would normally think, '`savepoint`' will still work.
+It does not make a map impossible to make a save point on as you would normally think, ``savepoint`` will still work.
 It will, however, make the specified map kick the reconnecting players off to the alternate map given to the coordinates specified.